Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 something hosted locally, all you have to do is load that `http://127.0.0.1` address or `http://localhost`.
 Localhost is actually a 'loopback address', which means that any requests sent to it are routed back to the computer itself, but for simplicity's sake, you can just think of it as a really quick and simple way to write this computer's address.
-You'll be using this a lot later on when you're running your website locally, but there's one more thing you'll have to learn about before then.
+You'll be using this a lot later on when you're running your website locally.

 #### Ports

 A port is an individual endpoint at a specific address.
-Each program that wants to act as a server reserves a port to be used throughout its lifespan, and no two programs can share the same port since these ports act as a sort of address for the server.
+Each program that wants to act as a server reserves a port to be used throughout its lifespan, and no two programs can share the same port.
 They can range from 0 to 65535, and the ones ranging from 0 to 1024 are commonly referred to as the [well-known port numbers](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers#Well-known_ports).
 These include special commonly used things such as the [File Transfer Protocol (FTP, ports 20 and 21)](https://en.wikipedia.org/wiki/File_Transfer_Protocol), [Secure Shell (SSH, port 22)](https://www.ssh.com/ssh/),